moorara/algo/.github/ISSUE_TEMPLATE/change_request.md

 ---
 name: Change Request
-about: Suggest a change or an improvement for this package/library
+about: Suggest a change or an improvement for this project
-title: ''
+title: ""
-labels: ''
+labels: enhancement
 assignees: ''
 ---